elgc/Insurance-costs-predictor/README.md

 - Random Forest Tree with Hyperparameter Optimization and transformed response: with **R2=0.82**
 - Second order Polynomial Regression (Kaggle selected in example): with **R2=0.80**
 - Random Forest of Second Order Poly Reg with Hyper Opt: **R2=0.87 alternative best model, but more complicated**
+- Random Forest Regression with Boosting (using CatBoost) and grid search generated a **R2=0.87 Best model** This model does not need categorical variable transformation, it is included in CatBoost.
+Feature and SHAP graphs for readability and better explanation to stakeholders are included.

 All values of R2 correspond to the model evaluated on the test set.